ummeabiha/InterviewPrep/README.md

 # InterviewPrep
-This repository contains the notes for technical coding interviews.
+This repository includes notes and resources for technical coding interviews.